VISITORS'

 A fairly rare bass.
 Hofner produced two active electronics versions of

-tone controls.
-This "M" version is owned by Bob Smith in Virginia USA.
+circuit) into the early 1970's.
+This "M" for "Sound Mix" version is owned by Bob Smith in Virginia USA.

 HOFNER MODEL 500/1 BASS GUITAR